tldr-pages/tldr/pages/common/nodenv.md

 > A tool to manage NodeJS versions.
 > More information: <https://github.com/nodenv/nodenv>.

-- Install a version of NodeJS:
+- Install a specific version of Node.js:

 `nodenv install {{version}}`